trimstray/nginx-admins-handbook/README.md

 ## Who this handbook is for

 If you do not have the time to read hundreds of articles (just like me) this multipurpose handbook may be useful.
-I created it in the hope that it will be useful especially for System Administrators and Experts of web-based applications.
+I created it in the hope that it will be useful especially for System Administrators and Experts of Web-based applications.

 This handbook does not get into all aspects of NGINX.
 What's more, some of the things described in this guide may be rather basic because most of us do not configure NGINX every day and it is easy to forget about basic/trivial things.
 On the other hand that also discusses heavyweight topics for advanced users so there is something for everyone.